kairos-io/kairos-docs/content/en/docs/Reference/configuration.md

   recovery-system:
     size: 5000

-  # Creates these dirs in the rootfs during installation.
+  # Creates these dirs in the rootfs during upgrade.
 As the rootfs is RO from boot, sometimes we find that we
   # some applications want to write to non-standard paths like /data
   # If that dir is not already in the rootfs it makes it difficult to create that path on an RO system
   # This allows to create some extra paths in the rootfs that then we count use for mounting or binding via